Bayesian iterative screening in ultra-high dimensional linear regressions: Introduction

 In the ultra-high dimensional settings where the number of variables ($p$) is much larger than the sample size ($n$), previously mentioned variable selection methods may not work and the computational cost for large-scale optimization or Markov chain Monte Carlo (MCMC) exploration (in the Bayesian methods) becomes too high to afford.
 This is why, in practice, a computationally inexpensive screening is performed before conducting a refined model selection analysis.
 Motivated by these, \cite{fan:lv:2008} proposed the sure independence screening (SIS) method where marginal Pearson correlations between the response and the variables are used to screen out unimportant variables, and thus rapidly reduce the dimension to a manageable size.
 The SIS method has been extended to generalized linear models \citep{fan:song:2010} and additive models \citep{fan:feng:song:2011} among others.
 Various other correlation measures as for example general correlation \citep{hall:mill:2009}, distance correlation \citep{li:zhon:zhu:2012}, rank correlation \citep{li:peng:zhan:zhu:2012}, tilted correlation \citep{cho:fryz:2012, lin:pang:2014} and quantile partial correlation \citep{ma:li:tsai:2017} have also been proposed to rank and screen variables. \cite{chan:tang:wu:2013} discussed a marginal likelihood ratio test, \cite{mai:zou:2013} used Kolmogorov-Smirnov statistic, \cite{xu:chen:2014} suggested maximum likelihood estimate to remove unimportant variables, respectively. \cite{he:wang:hong:2013} discussed a nonparametric screening method, \cite{zhou:zhu:xu:li:2019} used a divergence based screening method and \cite{mukh:duns:2020} proposed the randomized independence screening. \cite{wang:2009} studied the popular forward regression (FR) method \cite[see also][]{hao:zhan:2014} and \cite{wang:leng:2016} proposed the high dimensional ordinary least squares projection (HOLP) for screening variables in ultra-high dimensional settings.
-However, currently, there is no available screening method that allows incorporating prior information on the variables.
-In this paper we develop a Bayesian screening method.
+However, currently, there is no available screening method based on a Bayesian model that allows the incorporation of prior information on the variables.
+On the other hand, in biological GWAS studies, such as the one considered in the paper, scientists often have prior knowledge on whether a trait is complex or simple.
+Scientists believe that complex traits result from variations within multiple genes while simple traits result from variations within a few genes with strong influence \cite{kale:gill:2020}.
+Such knowledge are used to elicit the prior on model size and effect size.
+In addition, prior knowledge on linkage disequilibrium can help choosing the shrinkage parameter.
+In this paper we develop a Bayesian screening method allowing the use of such prior information.